Turkey warns Syria not to provoke regional crisis

 Peaceful demonstrations calling for reform began in Syria in March, inspired by the Arab Spring, but were met almost from the outset by lethal force.

-Adding to the condemnation, a senior Saudi prince said Arab states would not turn a blind eye to violence in Syria.

-Former Saudi intelligence chief Prince Turki al-Faisal, seen as influential though no longer holding public office, told a conference in Vienna he believed the Arab League would not "sit back and allow the continued massacre of the Syrian people."

-Activists say about 4,600 Syrians have been killed in nine months of protest and violent state suppression.
+About 4,600 Syrians have been killed in nine months of protest and violent state suppression, according to Syrian activists.
 Hundreds have fled over the border to Turkey which has established refugee camps.

 MISTAKES